syncthing/docs/users/stdiscosrv.rst

 ~~~~~~~~~~~

 .. note::
-   If you are running an instance of syncthing on the discovery server,
+   If you are running an instance of Syncthing on the discovery server,
    you must either add that instance to other devices using a static
-   address or bind the discovery server and syncthing instances to
+   address or bind the discovery server and Syncthing instances to
    different IP addresses.

 Certificates